Palouse: Fires

 While there is some debate over how frequently the Palouse prairie burned historically, there is consensus that fires are generally less frequent today than in the past, primarily due to fire suppression, construction of roads (which serve as barriers to fire spread) and conversion of grass and forests to cropland (Morgan et al. 1996).
 Historians recount lightning-ignited fires burning in the pine fringes bordering the prairies in late autumn, but the extent to which forest fires spread into the prairie or the converse is not known.
-Some fire ecologists believe the Nez Perce burned the Palouse and Camas Prairies to encourage growth of Camas (Morgan, pers. comm.); but there is little historical record to solve the mystery.
+Some fire ecologists believe the Nez Perce burned the Palouse and Camas Prairies to encourage growth of camas (Morgan, pers. comm.); but there is little historical record of it.
 European-American settlers used fire to clear land for settlement and grazing until the 1930s.
 Since then, forest fires have become less common.
 One result has been increasing tree density on forested lands and encroachment of shrubs and trees into previously open areas.
-Consequently, when fires occur in the forest, they are more likely to result in mixed severity or stand replacing events.